schibsted/spid-tech-docs/resources/articles/selfservice/access.md

 :category self-service
 :body

-Our self service tool gives developers control over their SPiD API client implementation.
+Our self service tool gives developers control over their SchAcc API client implementation.

 ## In Self Service you will be able to manage your client settings such as:
 - Create API clients